 For coffee lovers, cold brew is the all-star drink of summer.
 It’s not only the most refreshing way to enjoy coffee in warm weather, it’s less acidic than conventional hot coffee.
 Plus, the slow extraction of the cold brewing process results in a rich, smooth flavor.

 But — as you’re prolly aware — swinging through the drive-thru for cold brew all summer long can really add up.

 The surprisingly easy solution: Make your own brew at home!
 Going DIY saves major green, especially if you eschew fancy cold brew pitchers and machines.
-All you really need to DIY is a mason jar, a mesh sieve, and coffee filters.
+All you really need is a mason jar, a mesh sieve, and coffee filters.
 (We even have a trick for making sure it doesn’t get watered down.)

-- 1 1/2 cups coarsely ground coffee (dark roast)
+- 1 1/2 cups coarsely ground dark roast coffee (freshly ground, if possible)